markramach/spring-boot-starter-consul/README.md

 	git clone https://github.com/markramach/spring-boot-starter-consul.git

-You will also need to install [Consul](https://www.consul.io/intro/getting-started/install.html) and this starter project assumes that you have a basic understanding of Consul's key-value management operations.
+You will also need to install [Consul](https://www.consul.io/intro/getting-started/install.html).
+This starter project assumes that you have a basic understanding of Consul's key-value management operations.

 ### Spring Boot Auto Configuration

-If you're developing a Spring Boot application, you can have properties injected into the application context during the bootstrap phase of the application startup.
+If you're developing a Spring Boot application, you can have properties injected into the application context during the bootstrap phase of application startup.
 Injecting properties at this point allows you to leverage many of the features that were recently released from the [Spring Cloud Config](http://projects.spring.io/spring-cloud/) project.
 This includes the ability to refresh your properties at any point during the application lifecycle using the predefined `/refresh` endpoint and the `@RefreshScope` annotation.

 This starter project has a `ConsulBootstrapConfiguration` class configured in the `META-INF/spring.factories` file that indicates certain beans need to be configured on startup.
-While bean configuration is automatic, it can be disabled using an environment variable or a bootstrap.yml file like the following.
+While bean configuration is automatic, it can be disabled using an environment variable or a bootstrap.yml file like the following:

 	consul:
 	  enabled: false

-The bootstrap configuration creates 3 components needed to fetch configuration from Consul. `ConsulProperties`, `ConsulAdapter` as well as a `ConsulPropertySourceLocator`.
+The bootstrap configuration creates three components needed to fetch configuration from Consul. `ConsulProperties`, `ConsulAdapter` as well as a `ConsulPropertySourceLocator`.
 This last locator class implements a Spring Boot `PropertySourceLocator` interface that is automatically detected by the cloud configuration components and makes the property source available to the application context.

 Because the bootstrap components are auto-configured, there is no additional code that needs to be written.
 However, there are a couple of configuration items that you will want to set for yourself.
 The first is the Consul services endpoint.
 By default the endpoint is set to `http://localhost:8500/v1`.
 You can update this using the bootstrap.yml file.